Mixtures of Gaussian Process Experts with SMC$^2$: SMC TEXT

 where

-where $\|\cdot \|_2$ denotes Euclidean norm.
+and $\|\cdot \|_2$ denotes Euclidean norm.
 Here, $\rho$ denotes the set of parameters being updated in the MCMC, i.e. $\rho =(\Psi_j, C_j)$ in the outer SMC and $\rho = (\Theta_{k,j,m})$ for the inner SMC.
 For the $n$th MCMC step, $\rho_i^{(n)}$ denotes the $i$th of $N_\rho$ particles for the inner SMCs, while for the outer SMC, $\rho_i^{(n)}$ denotes the $i$th of $N_\rho$ unbiased estimates of the likelihood in Eq.~\eqref{eq:est}.
 For the outer SMC, we monitor the change in the likelihood in Eq.~\eqref{eq:est} as it is invariant to label-switching.
+We present a schematic for the full SMC$^2$ sampler in Figure \ref{im:schematicSMC2}.

 Before ending this section, it is relevant to reflect on the complexity of this method.
 Just as with naive importance sampling, the cost is ultimately dominated by the Gaussian process likelihoods with complexities proportional to $\mathcal{O}(K N^3/K^3)$, assuming $N / K$ data points for each of the $K$ experts, which can be distributed across the $K$ experts.
-The likelihood needs to estimated for each of $M$ inner and $J$ outer $\Theta_{j,m}$ particles at each time step $t = 0, \dots, T$.
+The likelihood needs to be estimated for each of $M$ inner and $J$ outer $\Theta_{j,m}$ particles at each time step $t = 0, \dots, T$.
 For the mutation PMCMC step, this must be done $t$ times at step $t$, that is when the clustering $C$ changes we must initialize the particles $\Theta_{j,m} \sim \pi_0(\Theta)$ from the prior and rerun the inner SMC sampler.
 Therefore, the total number of likelihood estimations is $ M J \sum_{t=0}^T t = \mathcal{O}( T^2 M J)$, and the total cost is $\mathcal{O}(T^2 M J N^3/K^2)$.
 This seems expensive, particularly if one makes the natural choice $ T, M, J \propto N$, see for example \cite{chopinsmc2, Beskos:2014, Chopin:2020}, but the point is that, in comparison to naive importance sampling, $N^4$ is much less than the number samples required in importance sampling, e.g. $N^4 \ll K^N$ in the example of Section \ref{sec:importanceSampling}.
-Moreover, many evaluations can be performed in parallel.
+Moreover, many evaluations can be performed in parallel at either the level of the inner particles, the $K$ independent GP experts, or by running parallel inner SMC samplers.